learnwhytocode/learnwhytocode.github.com/source/_posts/2012-06-17-make-our-own-data.markdown

 Perhaps the greatest power that programming gives is the ability to create your own data source.

-We've actually been doing this all along, of course.
+We've already been doing this all along, of course.

 ## Which links are most tweeted?